ChaosInTheCRD/catalyst-tetris/README.md

 ```bash
 diagrid dev start
 ```

+> ### Note:
+> If you are on MacOS, you might get the following error on startup:
+> ```bash
+> == APP - users == Port 5000 is in use by another program.
+Either identify and stop that program, or start the server with a different port.
+> == APP - users == On macOS, try disabling the 'AirPlay Receiver' service from System Preferences -> General -> AirDrop & Handoff.
+> ```
+> You may need to follow the aforementioned steps to disable the 'AirPlay Receiver' since it binds to `localhost:5000`.

 Once the services are running and connected to the Diagrid cloud you can open a browser and navigate to `http://localhost:5000` to play the game.